PanicStation.org

 Scope note

-These are first steps for the moment you’re told to gate-check your bag.
-Airline-specific rules and compensation processes vary, and you may need follow-up help from the airline after travel if anything goes wrong.
+These are first steps for the moment you are told to gate-check your bag.
+Airline procedures can vary, and later questions about lost, delayed, damaged, or mishandled baggage may need help from the airline, airport staff, travel insurer, or a specialist advice service.

 Important note

-This is general information, not legal or medical advice.
-If you have a medical condition or must carry specific medicines/equipment, your safest option is usually to keep essential items with you and clearly tell staff what you need.
+This is general information, not legal, medical, financial, therapeutic, or professional advice.
+If you have a medical condition or must carry specific medicines or equipment, the safest immediate step is usually to keep essential items with you and clearly tell staff what you need.

 Additional Resources